casdoor/casdoor-website/docs/provider/oauth/linkedin.md

 ![Linkedin](/img/providers/OAuth/linkedin.png)

-After fill in the form above and create your app, you'll need to verify the Linkedin page associated with the app
+After filling in the form above and creating your app, you'll need to verify the Linkedin page associated with the app

 ![Linkedin Verify](/img/providers/OAuth/linkedin-verify.png)